MD Anderson Cancer Center

-Adaptimmune has a multi-year strategic alliance with The University of Texas MD Anderson Cancer Center (www.mdanderson.org) signed in 2016 designed to expedite the development of novel adoptive T-cell therapies for multiple types of cancer.
-This alliance utilises expertise from clinical and translation sciences teams across the two organisations.
-MD Anderson is an important partner for Adaptimmune, both for its role as a leading US cancer center in treating patients and its translational science expertise.
+Adaptimmune has a multi-year strategic alliance with The University of Texas MD Anderson Cancer Center signed in 2016 designed to expedite the development of novel adoptive T-cell therapies for multiple types of cancer.
+This alliance utilizes expertise from clinical and translation sciences teams across the two organizations.
+MDACC is an important partner for Adaptimmune, both for its role as a leading US cancer center in treating patients and its translational science expertise.

 Why this alliance?

-MD Anderson is acknowledged as a key hub for development of cell therapies - with immunotherapy being a particular focus.
-The collaboration between Adaptimmune and MD Anderson across the translational science area is accelerating our understanding of existing programmes, such as ADP-A2M4 (MAGE-A4) and ADP-A2M10 (MAGE-A10), as well as playing a key role in Adaptimmune's ongoing research and development of other new SPEAR T-cell therapies to targets in a wide range of solid tumours.
+MDACC is acknowledged as a key hub for the development of cell therapies - with immunotherapy being a particular focus.
+The collaboration between Adaptimmune and MDACC across the translational science area is accelerating our understanding of existing programs, as well as playing a key role in Adaptimmune's ongoing research and development of other new SPEAR T-cell therapies to targets in a wide range of solid tumors.

 From the 2016 press release:

 Since 2016, we have worked together on multiple projects.
-We have just reported findings from one of our initial projects, at AACR 2018.
+We reported findings for one of our initial projects at AACR 2018.
 Here is a link to the poster: http://aacr18.posterview.com/nosl/i/2562.

-While ADP-A2M4 (MAGE-A4) expression in tumour types can be estimated from published databases, it is vital to complement this with analysis of actual tumour samples.
-A recent example of the excellent collaboration between Adaptimmune and MD Anderson is the work carried out to determine the frequency of ADP-A2M4 (MAGE-A4) expression in non-small cell lung cancer (NSCLC), further informing Adaptimmune's screening strategies in this key indication.
+While ADP-A2M4 expression in tumor types can be estimated from published databases, it is vital to complement this with an analysis of actual tumor samples.
+A recent example of the excellent collaboration between Adaptimmune and MDACC is the work carried out to determine the frequency of ADP-A2M4 expression in non-small cell lung cancer (NSCLC), further informing Adaptimmune's screening strategies in this key indication.

-A total of 534 resected NSCLC cases (stage I - IV) were selected from the MD Anderson tumour repository.
-These samples came with associated clinical pathology information including overall survival and recurrence, and were analysed for ADP-A2M4 (MAGE-A4) expression.
+A total of 534 resected NSCLC cases (stage I - IV) were selected from the MD Anderson tumor repository.
+These samples came with associated clinical pathology information including overall survival and recurrence and were analyzed for ( ADP-A2M4 ) expression.

-Expression analysis was carried out using immunohistochemistry, with the tumour samples stained and scored by MD Anderson scientists and pathologists.
-The data was analysed by translational scientists at Adaptimmune.
+Expression analysis was carried out using immunohistochemistry, with the tumor samples stained and scored by MDACC scientists and pathologists.
+The data was analyzed by translational scientists at Adaptimmune.

 Figure: NSCLC samples showing cytonuclear immunohistochemistry staining

-IHC staining of tissue microarray samples, showing negative, weak, moderate and high levels of staining for ADP-A2M4 (MAGE-A4).
+IHC staining of tissue microarray samples, showing negative, weak, moderate and high levels of staining for ADP-A2M4.

 Figure: Distribution of expression across primary and recurrent NSCLC cases

-A clinical trial opened in 2017 to treat patients with inoperable or metastatic NSCLC (SCC, adenosquamous, or large cell carcinoma); ovarian cancer; head and neck SCC; gastric or esophageal cancer (SCC or adenocarcinoma); urothelial tumours; and melanoma (NCT03132922).
-Work is ongoing in collaboration with MD Anderson to evaluate the expression of ADP-A2M4 (MAGE-A4) in samples from the MD Anderson tumor repository, and will be used to further improve the identification of patients who can benefit the most from ADP-A2M4 (MAGE-A4) SPEAR T-cell therapy.
+A clinical trial opened in 2017 to treat patients with inoperable or metastatic NSCLC (SCC, adenosquamous, or large cell carcinoma); ovarian cancer; head and neck SCC; gastric or esophageal cancer (SCC or adenocarcinoma); urothelial tumors; and melanoma (NCT03132922).
+Work is ongoing in collaboration with MDACC to evaluate the expression of ADP-A2M4 in samples from the MDACC tumor repository and will be used to further improve the identification of patients who can benefit the most from ADP-A2M4 SPEAR T-cell therapy.